JawadR7/FoodZone-Web-App-Front-End/README.md

 We intend our app to deal with these issues by showing estimated delivery fees beforehand, helping users make more cost effective choices.

-The front end was developed collaboratively on CodeSandBox.
+The front end was developed collaboratively on CodeSandbox.
 The wireframes, userflow, and proposed database ERD can be found in the 'project_design_diagrams' folder.

 NOTE: this repository contains front-end code that was planned to hook up to a back-end.